| Description |

 support.
 Both OSID Primitives and language primitives have

-the same behavior in the OSIDs in that an there is no
+the same behavior in the OSIDs in that there is no service

 Errors